Audi in Formula One: Establishment (2022–2025)

-In 2025, Nico Hülkenberg and Gabriel Bortoleto joined Sauber on separate multi-year contracts, and they will become Audi's first drivers in 2026.
-On 1 July, Sauber announced that it had opened the 'Sauber Motorsport Technology Centre' in Bicester Motion, Bicester, Oxfordshire with the aim of attracting more specialised personnel to join the team in the "Motorsport Valley" area in the United Kingdom.
-The technology centre aims to complement the original base in Hinwil, Switzerland where the chassis is constructed.

-Audi signed a multi-year deal with British financial technology company Revolut to be the title sponsor of the team.
+Veteran driver Nico Hülkenberg and rookie Gabriel Bortoleto joined Sauber on separate multi-year contracts from onwards, thus becoming Audi's driver lineup upon its debut.
+Neel Jani was signed as a simulator driver to assist with car development.
+By July of that year, Sauber opened the Sauber Motorsport Technology Centre in Bicester Motion, Oxfordshire, with the aim of attracting specialised personnel to join the team in the "Motorsport Valley" region of England.
+The technology centre aims to complement the primary headquarters in Hinwil, Switzerland, where the chassis is constructed.
+Audi signed a multi-year deal with British financial technology company Revolut to become the title sponsor of the team.
+In December 2025, the team unveiled its official Audi Revolut F1 Team name and logo, while Sauber Motorsport AG was set to be renamed Audi Motorsport AG as part of the transition.